The basics of running payroll for single shareholder S Corp

 You have learned the tax benefits of electing to be treated as an S Corporation and applied with the IRS.
 In the process, you are also aware of getting paid as a shareholder of the S corp.
 Let us discuss the whole process and the best way to do payroll for single shareholder S Corp.

-Why change into an S company?
+Considerations before changing into an S company?

 Before starting this process, you must consult a professional regarding the advantages and disadvantages of the S corp election.
 Not only do you need to learn about the outcome, but make sure your organization is eligible for this election too.